Angels in the Outfield (1994 film)

 Angels in the Outfield is a 1994 American family sports fantasy comedy-drama film directed by William Dear.
-It is a remake of the 1951 film of the same name.
+It is a loose remake of the 1951 film of the same name.
 It stars Danny Glover, Tony Danza and Christopher Lloyd, and features several future stars, including Joseph Gordon-Levitt (in the lead), Adrien Brody, Matthew McConaughey, and Neal McDonough.
+Angels in the Outfield was released by Buena Vista Pictures Distribution on July 15, 1994.
+The film received mixed reviews from critics and grossed $50.2 million against a $31 million budget.
 It was followed by two made for TV sequels, Angels in the Endzone and Angels in the Infield.
-It was released less than a month before the 1994 MLB Baseball Strike, which forced the league to cancel the playoffs and the World Series.